-Mr. Tan holds a Master of Laws degree from New York University USA (Class of 1988) and carned his Bachelor of Laws degree from the University of the Philippines (Class of 1980) where he was a member of the Order of the Purple Feather (U.P.
-College of Law Honor Society) and ranked ninth in his class.
-Mr. Tan passed the bar examinations in 1981 where he placed sixth.
-He has a Bachelor of Arts major in Political Science degree from the San Beda College (Class of 1976) from where he graduated Class Valedictorian and was awarded the medal for Academic Excellence.
+Atty.
+Tan holds a Master of Laws degree from New York University, USA (class of 1988).
+He obtained his Bachelor of Laws degree from the University of the Philippines in 1980 where he was a member of the Order of the Purple Feather (the UP College of Law Honor Society) having ranked ninth in his class.
+Atty.
+Tan was admitted to the Philippine Bar in 1981 after placing sixth in the examinations.
+He also has a Bachelor of Arts Degree (Majored in Political Science) from San Beda College (class of 1976) from where he graduated class valedictorian and was awarded the medal for academic excellence.